“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 - local culture everywhere you go

 The coffee was enough to convince us to go!
 But where were we going to work?
-We took an Airbnb apartment 10 minutes walk from the center and while we had horrible tables and chairs to work from…
+We booked an Airbnb apartment 10 minutes walk from the center and while working from the very uncomfortable kitchen table and chairs we realised…

-…We needed to have coworking in San Cristobal de las Casas.
+…We needed to find a coworking space in San Cristobal de las Casas.
 While we were spoilt for choice for Playa del Carmen coworking options, the two options available in San Cristobal de las Casas do well in comparison.
 Matthew and I love to have a dedicated workspace we can go to every day, a comfortable work environment and hopefully a cool community we can join.

-Centralita Centro Coworking San Cristobal de las Casas
+Centralita Coworking – San Cristobal de las Casas

-Matthew and I were working out of our Airbnb kitchen table.
-We had this really old-style set and it was just horrible to work from – probably some of our most unproductive work.
-We just couldn’t take it any longer!
+As I said, Matthew and I were working out of our Airbnb kitchen table.
+It was this really old-style set and it was just horrible to work from – we probably did some of our most unproductive work here.
+We got to the point where we just couldn’t take it any longer!

-How To Book: To secure your membership, you can simply walk-in to any location when you arrive and sign up.
-In fact, we recommend that then booking in advance!
-You can see the prices below, we ‘Local’ package for 1 month unlimited use which tuned out to be around $85 USD – the cheapest coworking space we’ve worked at as digital nomads.
+How To Book: To secure your membership, you can simply walk in to any location when you arrive and sign up.
+In fact, we recommend doing this rather than booking in advance!
+You can see the prices below.
+We signed up for a ‘Local’ package for 1 month of unlimited use, which tuned out to be around $85 USD – the cheapest coworking space we’ve worked at as digital nomads.
 Thankfully, they also have day passes if you’re only there for a short trip and need to answer a quick meeting or catch up on work.

 We enjoyed coworking in San Cristobal de las Casas thanks to Centralita.
 They have created a beautiful space for digital nomads to do focused work and meet like-minded people.

-If you’re feeling peckish – they offer some pretty good snacks like avocado toast, fruit bowls and they even serve coffee.
+If you’re feeling peckish – they offer some pretty good snacks like avocado toast and fruit bowls and they even serve coffee.
 Though you’re better off getting coffee at La Frontera just around the block!
-There’s also a little communal kitchen area where they have a sink to wash dishes, a microwave to heat food and some cutleries to use.
+There’s also a little communal kitchen area where they have a sink to wash dishes, a microwave to heat food and some cutlery to use.
 There’s an outdoor seating area with a hammock and a couple of seats which is where we had lunch most days!

-Room For Improvement: The only thing that was a little weird and if it only happened a handful of times I wouldn’t really bother mentioning this but…it was quite noisy at the Centralita Centro location!
+Room For Improvement: The only thing that was a little weird (and if it only happened a handful of times I wouldn’t really bother mentioning it)…it was quite noisy at the Centralita Centro location!
 They had a bit of a weird system where if you wanted some peace and quiet – you had to go to the quiet room.
 Most coworking spaces usually have meeting rooms/call booths to help keep the noise at a minimum (which makes sense).

 So what are you left with?
 A large space filled with people taking Zoom calls (sometimes without even using headphones) – definitely distracting and honestly kind of annoying.
 We overheard a whole sales call pitch, a yoga class and more because they allow calls in the main space.
-I’m not sure if this is still the case but you might have had to pay for the quiet room – it seemed like they were still working out what they wanted to do.
+I’m not sure if this is still the case (it seemed like they were still working out what they wanted to do), but if you want quiet, you might have had to pay for the quiet room.
 Overall, we weren’t impressed by this weird system and could have done without all the noise.

 Our favorite coworking space in San Cristobal de las Casas was the Centralita Cerrillo location!
-They opened it a few weeks before we left and we got to cowork from there!
-This location was much closer to our house and it’s honestly the better of the 2 coworking spaces.
+They opened it a few weeks before we left and so we got to work from there for a short time.
+This location was much closer to our house and we honestly found it to be the better of the 2 coworking spaces.
 Why?

-Centralita Cerrillo is only open on the weekdays till 5pm.
+Centralita Cerrillo is only open on weekdays from 9am til 5pm.
 We enjoyed this space so much more because it was also much quieter!
-This location wasn’t as well known by the members until much later which could be the reason – but it seemed everyone wanted to keep more of a quiet space there.
-Most people decided to take calls outside in the garden area so it works so much better for everyone!
+This location wasn’t as well known by the members at the time which could be the reason – but it also seemed like everyone wanted to keep the space pretty quiet there.
+Most people decided to take calls outside in the garden area so it worked so much better for everyone!
 There isn’t an office space for rent available at this location.

-While this location has fewer desks and chairs – it’s worth going early and snagging yours for the day.
+This location does have fewer desks and chairs, so it’s worth going early and snagging yours for the day.
 You can leave your stuff there and head out to lunch at one of our favorite restaurants in San Cristobal de las Casas, Tok Tok Wok.
 This Centralia coworking location does not have a communal kitchen but there is still free coffee, water and tea as with all Centralita locations.

 Co.404 Coliving & Coworking in San Cristobal de las Casas

 Our friends’ hosts (Joss, Lau & Dave) opened this spot just before we left!
 They are a community-focused coliving and coworking space in San Cristobal de las Casas – the first of its kind!
 We spent many months at a coliving space in Bali called Bali Bustle and we enjoyed every minute of it.
-If you get a chance to try coliving – do it and even better you can do it at Co.404 in San Cris!
+If you get a chance to try coliving – do it!
+And even better if you can do it at Co.404 in San Cris!

-There are tons of benefits of colving for digital nomads, so make sure you take the opportunity!
+There are tons of benefits of coliving for digital nomads, so make sure you take the opportunity!

 You can choose to book a shared dorm or you can book a private room all to yourself.
 There are many options for every kind of budget at Co.404.
 The best part about planting yourself in a coliving space is that you can make friends instantly!

 Co.404 Coliving focuses on building a family atmosphere amongst their guests.
-One of the ways they do this is by having tons of weekly activities for everyone to join and guest can also make suggestions like:
+One of the ways they do this is by having tons of weekly activities for everyone to join and the option for guests to make suggestions too, like:

 - Picnics